 Of course, like the previous search operators, this one can be used in combination with others as well.

-An additional benefit of “site:” is its ability to examine a site’s index which, undoubtedly, helps with SEO.
+An additional benefit of “site:” is its ability to examine a site’s index status, which undoubtedly helps with SEO.

 By using the cache: operator you can get the latest cached version of a site that Google has indexed.
 If you need an older version of a website, simply use this search operator: